ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
+- update: add ability to play videos in background
 - browser bug: zooming out causes random frets and strings to disappear (assume due to x/y location; test by adjusting)
 - critical: test for unexpected web activity with Pi-Hole